 Finding Emotional Support for Moving On After a Divorce

-The best way to find support both during and afterwards while you’re moving on after a divorce, is to talk to someone who has been through it already.
+The best way to find support both during and afterward while you’re moving on after a divorce, is to talk to someone who has been through it already.
 This shouldn’t be a difficult task, finding someone who has experienced the divorce process.
-Particularly since every 36 seconds, there is another divorce being finalized.
+Particularly since every day, there are many divorces being finalized.
 There are support groups for newly divorced singles you can join.
 Even a co-worker might be able to offer you the emotional support you desire.
 It doesn’t matter where you find support, such ensure you do.

 The person you go to for support will not have all the answers.
 However, because they have survived and rebuilt their lives following divorce they will have advice.
 In addition, this person will ultimately aid you in regaining lost confidence.
 As well as to help you realize there is life after divorce, and it isn’t the end of the world.